a-voronkov/mcp-openapi-server/README.md

 A: The server detects naming conflicts and automatically prefixes body property names with `body_` to avoid collisions, ensuring all properties are accessible.

 **Q: How does the server handle file upload schemas?**
 A: The server automatically normalizes file types (`type: "file"`, `format: "binary"`, etc.) to `type: "string" + contentEncoding: "base64"` for OpenAI/MCP compatibility.
-This allows you to send base64-encoded file content instead of binary data, while preserving MIME type information via `contentMediaType`.
+This allows you to send base64-encoded file content instead of binary data, while preserving MIME type information.

+**Q: How does the server handle array parameter names with square brackets?**
+A: The server automatically normalizes parameter names by removing square brackets (e.g., "services_ids[]" → "services_ids") for better JSON Schema compatibility.
+This makes the generated schemas more compatible with clients and agents while preserving the array type information.

 **Q: Can I package my MCP server for distribution?**
 A: Yes!
 When using the library approach, you can create a dedicated npm package for your API.
 See the Beatport example for a complete implementation that can be packaged and distributed as `npx your-api-mcp-server`.